Kids on 45th just raised millions in seed funding to sell lightly used kids clothes — sight unseen

 A seemingly endless number of startups has attracted funding in recent years to make life easier for people with money to spend.
-They’re sold sell nice clothes, chic shoes, cool office space, on-demand car services, on-demand laundry services, on-demand cleaning services, anti-aging therapies.
+They’re sold nice clothes, chic shoes, cool office space, on-demand car services, on-demand laundry services, on-demand cleaning services, anti-aging therapies.
 It goes on and on.

-Overlooked in the process is the overwhelmingly majority of Americans.
+Overlooked in the process is the overwhelming majority of Americans.
 In 2015, the top 1 percent of U.S. made more than 25 times what families in the bottom 99 percent did, a gap that has been growing.
 Most families aren’t spending money on making life easier or more glamorous for themselves because they can’t afford it.
 More, they’re often too busy to think much about it.

 There are rare exceptions to startups that cater to more affluent populations.
 One company that comes to mind is Propel, a New York-based startup whose app helps food stamp recipients improve their financial health.
 Another is Yenko, a for-profit outfit committed to improving graduation outcomes.

-Now, an even newer player has entered onto the scene whose proposition makes all the sense in the world for the many harried, overworked, and budget-conscious families out there.
-Called Kids on 45th, the nearly two-year-old, Seattle-based startup bundles up what it describes as nearly new clothing that suits the current season, and it sends it to customers sight unseen for far less than they would pay elsewhere, and requiring a lot less of their time.
+Now, an even newer player has entered onto the scene whose proposition makes all the sense in the world for the many harried, overworked and budget-conscious families out there.
+Called Kids on 45th, the nearly two-year-old, Seattle-based startup bundles up what it describes as nearly new clothing that suits the current season, and sends it to customers sight unseen for far less than they would pay elsewhere, and requiring a lot less of their time.

 The observation led to a revelation that Worthy could build an online business without creating an elaborate website with photos and clothing descriptions.
-In fact, she decided to build an anti-browsing experience that allows a shopper to say what sizes are needed, and what types of items (coats, pants, shirts), one sentence about his her kid’s style, and that’s it.
+In fact, she decided to build an anti-browsing experience that allows a shopper to say which sizes are needed, and which types of items (coats, pants, shirts), one sentence about his or her kid’s style and that’s it.
 It’s highly counterintuitive for today’s e-commerce landscape.
-But a customer mostly clicks a few boxes, then waits for however many items were ordered to arrive.
-Because each item is priced at between $3 and $4, what that shopper doesn’t like, he or she can just donate.
+But a customer mostly clicks a few boxes, then waits for however many items were ordered — each priced between $3 and $4 — to arrive.

-Indeed, part of what makes Kids on 45th work as a business is that it’s saving on a lot of fronts.
-Aside from not creating and maintaining a sophisticated, content-rich website, the company doesn’t accept returns, which can prove a crushing expense for other e-commerce concerns.
+Part of what makes Kids on 45th work as a business is that it’s saving on a lot of fronts.
+Aside from not creating and maintaining a sophisticated, content-rich website, the company asks customers to donate any unwanted items locally, giving them account credits instead and avoiding what can be a crushing expense for e-commerce concerns: returns.
 According to the National Retail Federation, return rates on clothing are close to 40 percent when the merchandise is bought online.

 The startup, which is bundling clothes for newborns to kids up to age 16, also has systems in place that should enable it to scale, including an exclusive fulfillment relationship with one of the country’s few aggregators of thrift clothing.
 After paying for clothes that this partner deems to be in high-quality condition — it has plenty of options, thanks to the more than 20 billion pounds of clothing that Americans donate each year — Kids on 45th puts its staff of 15 stylists to work.
 “We optimize for the mom who is holding both her cell phone and her kid,” explains Worthy.
 “We want her to be able to check out in less than two minutes, then hand over that hunting experience to us.”